- Hike to the south base camp of Mt. Annapurna- 10th tallest mountain in the world.

 Drive from Pokhara to Jhinu Danda (1780m) and trek to Chhomrong (2170m) – 5 km/ 3.1 miles - 2.5 hrs trek

-After breakfast at hotel in Pokhara, we hop on the jeep and head towards New Bridge near Jhinu Village.
-Upon reaching the bridge we will arrange all our baggage and start the trek.
-The first activity is the crossing of the suspension bridge.
-We will walk on the Nepalese flat trail along the Modi River and through green lush forests.
+After breakfast at the hotel in Pokhara, we hop on a jeep and head towards New Bridge near Jhinu Village in a Jeep.
+Upon reaching the Jhinu Danda, we will arrange all our baggage and start the trek.
+While the road is paved to Nayapul, the final section toward Jhinu Danda follows a rugged gravel road with steep gradients that requires a high-clearance 4W vehicle.

 Walking Distance: